StefanSchwartze/redux-intro/README.md

-# serverless-intro
+# redux-intro
-A short talk about serverless.
+A short talk about Redux.

 To get started, first install all dependencies:
 ```bash